 Mental health cover isn’t always included as standard with Health Insurance.
 Psychiatric care offers a number of mental health treatments or therapy sessions per year.

-With this, employees will be able to claim for a number of dental/optical checkups a year.
-They can also get part of the cost of an eye test covered with some insurers.
+What isn’t covered is routine optical and dental care.
+So, with this add on, employees can claim for a number of dental/optical checkups a year.
+They can also get a part of the cost of an eye test covered with some insurers.

-As we have access to all the UK insurers at Drewberry, it puts us in a position to secure the best deal.
+As we have access to all the UK insurers at Drewberry, it puts us in a great position to secure the best deal.
 In fact, going through an adviser can sometimes mean you get exclusive offers.

 Joseph Toft